 Further research is required into the benefits of using more flexible parametric distributions for the analysis and extrapolation of outcomes in HTA (Royston and Lambert 2011, Latimer 2013).
 Guidance on the use of such models would help to both decrease inconsistencies in the extrapolation methods used, and improve the accuracy of extrapolations.
 This in turn will lead to improved estimates of cost-effectiveness, which will help to optimise the outcomes for healthcare systems that are required to make funding decisions under budgetary constraints.
 As a result, people receiving treatment from these healthcare systems shall experience improved outcomes.
 Public confidence in the methods used in HTA (and hence subsequent funding decisions) would also be improved.

-The data source is the COU‑AA‑301 trial of abiraterone acetate in castration-resistant prostate cancer previously treated with docetaxel-based chemotherapy (De Bono et al, 2011).
+Data Source and Inclusion/Exclusion Criteria to be used to define the patient sample for your study: The data source is the COU?AA?301 trial of abiraterone acetate in castration-resistant prostate cancer previously treated with docetaxel-based chemotherapy (De Bono et al, 2011).
 The inclusion and exclusion criteria shall match those used in the NICE technology appraisal guidance TA259.
 In particular, analysis is restricted to people who had received one prior chemotherapy only.